Astrocoders/epitath/README.md

 ## How is this different from Suspense?

 Suspense only allows you to evalulate a promise once.
 It does not allow you to trigger a re-render for a state update.
-And with regenerator you can even use Formik, Apollo optimistic, React Powerplug and Smalldots tooling and etc!
+And with renderator you can even use Formik, Apollo optimistic, React Powerplug and Smalldots tooling and etc!

 ## Contributing